yangKJ/HollowCodable/README.md

 2. Some non-Codable attributes cannot be ignored.
 The coding key needs to be implemented manually.
 3. Decode does not support multiple coding keys mapping to the same property.
 4. The default values of the model cannot be used, and it is obviously unreasonable to throw missing data errors instead of using the default values in the definition when decode data is missing.
+5. The server deletes an outdated field of the model, and then the old version of the app will fall into an error, even without this field the old version of the client can still work normally, Ought to it's just invalid data display missing.
-5. There is no support for simple type conversions, such as converting 0/1 to false/true, "123" to Int 123, or vice versa, who can ensure that the server will not accidentally modify the field type and cause the app to fail?
+6. There is no support for simple type conversions, such as converting 0/1 to false/true, "123" to Int 123, or vice versa, who can ensure that the server will not accidentally modify the field type and cause the app to fail?
-6. Do not support Any property, many times our home page model will have a lot of submodels, but each submodel data structure is not the same, then need to decoding into Any, and then according to the module to confirm the submodel.
+7. Do not support Any property, many times our home page model will have a lot of submodels, but each submodel data structure is not the same, then need to decoding into Any, and then according to the module to confirm the submodel.

 ok, All of these issues can be resolved after you use [HollowCodable](https://github.com/yangKJ/HollowCodable), so you're welcome!